log2timeline/dftimewolf/docs/recipe-list.md

 ## `vt_evtx_ts`

-Fetches the EVTX from VirusTotal sandbox run for a specific hash and upload it to Timesketch.
+Downloads the EVTX from VirusTotal sandbox runs for a specific hash and uploads the corresponding timeline to Timesketch.

 **Details:**

-Fetches the EVTX from VirusTotal for a specific hash, processes it with Plaso and upload it to Timesketch
+Downloads the EVTX file generated by VirusTotal during the sandbox runs for a specific hash, processes the EVTX files with Plaso and uploads the resulting Plaso file to Timesketch.

 Modules: `VTCollector`, `LocalPlasoProcessor`, `TimesketchExporter`